Last updated Jul 28, 2022.

 A solution like this, which depends on tribal/institutional knowledge, carries a lot of technical debt (the long-term cost of non-optimized IT systems).
 Technical debt directly impacts your bottom line by increasing your cost of order fulfillment.
 We believe you should avoid it at all costs when it comes to B2B ecommerce.

-That’s why Corevist Commerce is a managed solution.
+That’s why the Corevist Platform is a managed solution.
 In addition to the platform and the implementation/integration, we provide your ongoing production support.
 Because we built the product and tailored the integration to your unique SAP system, we know how it works.
-We’re your trusted advisor for keeping Corevist Commerce up and running with real-time SAP integration.
+We’re your trusted advisor for keeping the Corevist Platform up and running with real-time SAP integration.

 4. Responsibility to evolve with changing customer expectations